-The total life of mine ("LOM") capital cost for the Camino Rojo Project is \$167.5 million, including \$9.8 million in working capital and not including reclamation and closure costs which are estimated at \$28.6 million, value added tax ("IVA") or other taxes.
+The total life of mine ("LOM") capital cost for the Camino Rojo Project as set forth in the 2021 Camino Rojo Report is \$167.5 million, including \$9.8 million in working capital and not including reclamation and closure costs which are estimated at \$28.6 million, value added tax ("IVA") or other taxes.
 A total contingency of \$13.8 million or approximately 10% of the total LOM capital costs is included.
 IVA is applied to all capital costs at 16% and is assumed to be fully refundable within one calendar year.

-The following table presents the capital cost requirements for the Camino Rojo Project:
+The following table presents the capital cost requirements for the Camino Rojo Project as set forth in the 2021 Camino Rojo Report: